Soccer-Milan stunned by Sassuolo to slip to second successive league loss | Sports-Games

 The hosts raced into an early lead after skipper Alessio Romagnoli headed home from a corner in the 21st minute, and Milan looked on course to get back to winning ways in the league following last weekend's loss at Fiorentina.
 However, Sassuolo, who beat Juventus away from home last month, turned the match on its head, with Gianluca Scamacca's stunning strike and Simon Kjaer's unfortunate own goal giving them a 2-1 lead inside 33 minutes.

 Even with veteran striker Zlatan Ibrahimovic leading the line, Milan struggled to issue a response, as Domenico Berardi made sure of a thoroughly deserved victory for Sassuolo with a superb solo goal in the 66th minute.
 Romagnoli's red card in the 77th minute effectively ended Milan's hopes of getting anything from the match.
-They remain second in the standings, level on 32 points with leaders Napoli, who play Lazio later on Sunday.
+They remain second in the standings, three points behind leaders Napoli, who beat Lazio 4-0 on Sunday.

 Sassuolo's first win in four league games sees them climb to 12th on 18 points.
 "We lacked a cutting edge," Milan coach Stefano Pioli told DAZN.
 "We got too much wrong in key situations, especially in the opposing area.